cartesi/cli/.github/ISSUE_TEMPLATE/technical-debt.md

 What is the problem that you are trying to solve?
 Why is this problem relevant?
-How this problem afects the feature roadmap?
+How this problem affects the feature roadmap?
 Is it a blocker to implement a new future?
 What parts of the architecture and code are affected?